 Eliminating peer references at reappointment can be a significant time saver, especially if your organization still uses a paper process instead of a digital or electronic process.
-When F at Franciscan Missionaries of Our Lady Health System eliminated this process, they saved 7-10 days of turnaround times for their reappointment applications.
+When Franciscan Missionaries of Our Lady Health System eliminated this process, they saved 7-10 days of turnaround times for their reappointment applications.

 The removal of malpractice claims histories saved an average of fourteen days of initial applicant and reappointment applications at Franciscan Missionaries of Our Lady Health System.
 Malpractice claims histories can be done for pending claims or for settlements and judgments.
 Although all settlements and judgments are going to be on a National Practitioner Data Bank query, pending claims will not.
 Many health systems ask the provider about pending malpractice claims and gather information about any claims.

 They decided to eliminate this primary source verification after asking their medical staff leaders about the influence pending claims have on the decision making of committees and governing board.
 After learning that neither their governing board, medical executive committees, or credentials committees had ever offered an adverse decision based on pending claims, they eliminated this process.